mdragone1/ESP32-IoT-Workshop/docs/part1/FIRSTAPP.md

 - How to upload a binary onto the board
 - You should also take time to understand the flow of an Arduino application, and the purpose of the **setup()** and **loop()** functions.

-### Step 1 - Setting up the Arduino Environment for the ESP8266
+### Step 1 - Setting up the Arduino Environment for the ESP32

-Let's start with a simple application to display information about the flash memory.
-Start by setting up your Arduino IDE to the correct settings for the board.
-Using the *Tools* menu, ensure the following settings are set:
+Make sure you setup your Arduino IDE to the correct port where you have connected your device and with the correct settings for the specific board you have been given.
+Using the *Tools* menu.

-- Board : **NodeMCU 1.0 (ESP-12E Module)**
-- Upload Speed : **115200**
-- CPU Frequency : **160 MHz**
-- Flash Size : **4M (FS:1M OTA~1019KB)**
-- Debug Port : **Disabled**
-- Debug Level : **None**
-- IwIP Variant : **v2 Lower Memory**
-- vTables: **Flash**
-- Exceptions: **Disabled**
-- Erase Flash : **Only Sketch**
-- SSL Support : **Basic SSL ciphers (lower ROM use)**
-- Port : *Connect the ESP8266 to your laptop using a MicroUSB cable and then select your port, depending on OS*

 ### Step 2 - Loading an Example Sketch

-Then choose *File* -> *Examples* -> *ESP8266* -> *CheckFlashConfig* from the menu to open a new window with the sample sketch preloaded (you can close the previous window as it is not needed).
+Then choose *File* -> *Examples* -> *ESP832* -> ... from the menu to open a new window with the sample sketches preloaded (you can close the previous window as it is not needed).

 ### Step 3 - Compiling the Sketch

 ![Verify command](../images/verify.png)

-You can now compile the sketch for the ESP8266 by selecting the **Verify** button on the command bar (tick icon) or using the *sketch* -> *Verify/Compile* menu option.
+You can now compile the sketch you want to test for the ESP32 by selecting the **Verify** button on the command bar (tick icon) or using the *sketch* -> *Verify/Compile* menu option.
 You will see there are keyboard short cuts for various commands, shown next to the menu option which you may want to learn and use.

 ### Step 4 - Uploading the Sketch

 ![Upload command](../images/upload.png)

-Once the compile has finished you can upload the new application to your ESP8266 using the **upload** button on the command bar (arrow to right icon) or using the *Sketch* -> *Upload* menu option.
+Once the compile has finished you can upload the new application to your ESP326 using the **upload** button on the command bar (arrow to right icon) or using the *Sketch* -> *Upload* menu option.

 Yyou don't need to compile then upload.
-Just using upload will compile the application if necessary then upload it to the ESP8266.
+Just using upload will compile the application if necessary then upload it to the device.

 If you try to save the sketch you will be prompted to enter a name/location for the sketch.
 This is because the example sketches are read-only, if you want to modify them and save the modification you need to save it to a new location.

-This example sketch prints out information about the flash memory on board the ESP8266.
+This example sketch prints out information about the flash memory on board the ESP32.
 To see the output you need to open up the Serial Monitor.

 ![Serial Monitor](../images/SerialMonitor.png)